 Kirklees Local TV (KLTV) is based in the prestigious Media Centre Building at 7, Northumberland Street, Huddersfield HD1 1RL in the historic heart of Huddersfield Town Centre, West Yorkshire.
-Our doors are always open, staff ready to share our expertise and cameras ready to roll.

-All of the quality content that is created at KLTV is produced in-house.
-We welcome businesses and individuals to our studio, but we also travel wherever our clientele need us.
 We collaborate and support you every step of the way to ensure your creative visual messages through video production positions your organisation exactly where you need to be – right in front of your target audience.
-KLTV guarantees high-quality digital impact, longevity and prosperity for all our clients.

 No matter your budget, timescale, or stage you’re at with your media campaign, give us a call.
 We can work with you from concept creation through pre and post-production to making your vision become a reality.

-Milton Brown – Chief Executive Officer
+Dr. Milton Brown – Chief Executive Officer

 Briefly describe your role at KLTV: